On S-Finite Measures and Kernels: Disintegration

 The reader may have noted that we say \emph{a} posterior distribution above.
-Indeed, disintegrations may not be unique.
+Indeed, disintegrations need not be unique.
 As we shall see, $\mu(-\mid\fst=x)$ is unique for $\nu$-almost all $x$.
 In many practical situations, $X=\reals^n$ and $\uniform{\reals^n}\ll \nu$, which means that the posterior distribution is uniquely determined everywhere if we assume it is a continuous kernel (rather than merely measurable).
 (Indeed, sets of Lebesgue measure zero have empty interior.)
-However, it should be noted that is by no means always true and posteriors in general are not uniquely defined everywhere.
+However, this is by no means always true, and posteriors in general are not uniquely defined everywhere.

-Now that the concept is sufficiently motivated, let us turn to prove the uniqueness and existence properties of disintegrations.
+Now that the concept is sufficiently motivated, let us turn to proving the uniqueness and existence properties of disintegrations.
 First, we can easily establish the following uniqueness property of disintegrations. \begin{theorem}[Uniqueness of Disintegrations] Let $\phi:X\to Y$ be a measurable function between standard Borel spaces, let $\mu$ be a measure on $X$ and let $\nu$ be a measure on $Y$.
 If $\nu$ is s-finite, then a disintegration of $\mu$ with respect to $\phi$ and $\nu$ is $\nu$-almost everywhere $\infty$-uniquely determined. \end{theorem} \begin{proof} Note that the special case of this statement where $\nu$ is $\sigma$-finite appears as \citep[Theorem F.2.6]{pollard2002user}.
 We show that this implies the general statement.